 Note: This part is pretty easy math, but having a calculator nearby when you are making a budget won’t hurt.

 - First step: Add up all your income and write it down as “Total Monthly Income.”

-- Second: Add up all your expense by each of the three groups, write them down, and then add up those three totals.
+- Second: Add up all your expenses by each of the three groups, write them down, and then add up those three totals.
 Write this down as “Total Monthly Expenses.”

 - Third: Subtract your “Total Monthly Expenses” from your “Total Monthly Income.”
 Take that number, positive or negative, and write it down as “Total Monthly Cash Flow.”